 Before the marijuana plant reaches maturity its cola is composed by sub-units that are preparing to be filled out.
 In this period of the plant’s growth it is done stretching and the bud sites are starting to develop.
 It depends on the strain, when the development will start.
 It may begin in the middle of the period of flowering.

 Each and every sub-unit is composed of a bud or in other words of the cluster of female marijuana flowers that are single.
 The flowering period is the time when new flowers are forming on the top side of the sub-units.
-This period is recognised by the small stigmas which are formed on the new forming pistils or single flowers which are thin and have white hairs.
+This period is recognized by the small stigmas which are formed on the new forming pistils or single flowers which are thin and have white hairs.
 The stigmas are two hairs which are coming out of the pistil.
+Download my free marijuana grow bible at this link for more information about growing marijuana.

 Pollination occurs when pollen from the male marijuana plant reaches the female stigmas and finds its way to the egg cell of the female plant that is inside the pistil.
 After the process of pollination, the seed is produced.
 An interesting fact is that growers prefer sensimilla which is the name for cannabis plants that are not pollinated and do not have seeds.